pdfcpu/pdfcpu/content/core/sign.md

 A problem points to missing intermediate or root certificates.
 The certificate is therefore **not trusted**.

-We can also see that the certificate is not expired, could not be found in any certificate revocation list, and is therefore considered **not revoked**.
+We can also see that the certificate is not expired and that the available CRL check did not report it as revoked.

-Conclusion: If you import the missing certificates using [pdfcpu certificates import](/core/certs), the usage rights signature validation should succeed.
+Conclusion: If you import the missing certificates using [pdfcpu certificates import](/core/certs), pdfcpu should be able to complete its local certificate-chain check for this usage rights signature.

 > **Note:**
-> This command only checks if the **usage rights signature** is valid.
+> This command only checks the **usage rights signature** itself.
 > Any violation of **usage rights** defined as UR3 transform parameters are not checked at the moment (see [limitations](#limitations)).

 <br>